 4. Steam for Linux

 Ubuntu or any other Linux distribution isn’t exactly known for gaming.
-One of the reasons for this, apart from performance issues and the small user base was also a lack of quality titles.
-Most AAA games that do make it to PCs are only developed for Windows considering its huge market share.
+Apart from performance issues and the small user base, there is a lack of quality titles.
+Most AAA games that make it to PCs are only developed for Windows considering its huge market share.
 Times are changing though and users can game on their Linux machines thanks to the availability of Steam.
 If you’re a gamer, you can’t go wrong with Steam.

 5. Stacer